odoood/gtg/docs/contributors/translating.md

 # Updating the translation files

-1. Follow the [readme][readme] to pull GTG and install the dependencies, especially meson and gettext.
+1. Follow the [readme][readme] to pull GTG and install the dependencies, especially gettext.
 2. Run `./launch.sh` in the repository root at least once.
 The folder `.local_build` should've been generated and GTG should run.
 Exit GTG.
-3. Run `ninja -C .local_build gtg-pot gtg-update-po` to update the translation files.
+3. Run `make gtg-update-po` to update the translation files.

 [readme]: ../../README.md